educational-technology-collective/jupyterlab-playback/README.md

 This extension uses [Playwright](https://playwright.dev/docs/intro) for the integration tests (aka user level tests).
 More precisely, the JupyterLab helper [Galata](https://github.com/jupyterlab/jupyterlab/tree/master/galata) is used to handle testing the extension in JupyterLab.

-More information are provided within the [ui-tests](./ui-tests/README.md) README.

 ### Packaging the extension